 To order a copy of ‘I-Power’ please contact the Axiom office on 02 4324 5400.read more

-Axiom Psychological Services will be closed from Monday the 21st December.
-We’ll reopen on Monday 4 January and look forward to re-connecting with you then.
-In the meantime, the holidays can be stressful for some, so please remember that help is available 24/7 from the following organisations.
+Axiom Psychological Services will be closed over the holiday seasons.
+Since holidays can be stressful for some, so please remember that help is available 24/7 from the following organisations.

 Men’s Line Australia – 1300 78 99 78